LADR: Locality-Aware Dynamic Rescue for Efficient Text-to-Image Generation with Diffusion Large Language Models: Experiments

 \subsection{Ablation Studies and Analysis}

 \paragraph{Impact of Spatial Selection Strategy.}

 To strictly validate our hypothesis that spatial locality is the critical factor for acceleration, we conducted an ablation study on the token selection criteria.
-Specifically, we first determined the counts $k$ of rescued neighbor tokens via LADR at each timestep, and then enforced this exact budget on two strategies: \begin{itemize} \item \textbf{Non-Neighbor Prioritization.} This strategy prioritizes isolated tokens with the top-$k$ confidence gaps, only reverting to neighbors if the non-neighbor set is exhausted. \item \textbf{Random Selection.} This strategy randomly sampled from the remask token, no better neighbor or non-neighbor tokens. \end{itemize}
+Specifically, we first determined the counts $k$ of rescued neighbor tokens via LADR at each timestep, and then enforced this exact budget on two strategies:

+\begin{itemize} \item \textbf{Non-Neighbor Prioritization.} This strategy prioritizes isolated tokens with the top-$k$ confidence gaps, only reverting to neighbors if the non-neighbor set is exhausted. \item \textbf{Random Selection.} This strategy randomly sampled from the remask token, no better neighbor or non-neighbor tokens. \end{itemize}

 Figure \ref{fig:neighbor-non} presents the quantitative comparison on the GenEval benchmark.
-We observe that the \textbf{Non-Neighbor} strategy yields the lowest performance (Overall 84.05), significantly lagging behind our method (87.30).
-This confirms that forcing the model to resolve isolated tokens early—even those with high confidence gaps—leads to error propagation, as these predictions may lack sufficient spatial grounding.
-Interestingly, the random strategy (86.49) outperforms the Non-Neighbor variant but it is still lagging behind the proposed accelerated method.
-This indicates that our Spatial-Aware strategy provides the optimal balance, ensuring that the accelerated decoding trajectory respects the structural dependencies of the image.
+We observe that the Non-Neighbor strategy yields the lowest performance (Overall score: 84.05), significantly lagging behind our method, which achieves an overall score of 87.30.
+This confirms that forcing the model to resolve isolated tokens early, even those with high confidence gaps, leads to error propagation, as these predictions may lack sufficient spatial grounding.
+Interestingly, the random strategy outperforms the Non-Neighbor variant, but it is still lagging behind our proposed accelerated method.
+This indicates that our locality-aware dynamic rescue strategy provides the optimal balance, ensuring that the accelerated decoding trajectory respects the structural dependencies of the image.

 \paragraph{Effectiveness of Confidence Margin.}

 Besides the necessity of spatial locality, we further investigate the optimality of the ranking metric used to filter these spatial candidates.
 To verify whether the \textit{Confidence Margin} (Top1-Top2 gap) provides a superior signal compared to standard confidence scores, we evaluate distinct prioritization criteria for selecting the rescued tokens $\mathcal{R}_{t}$ in eq~(\ref{eq10}): \begin{itemize} \item \textbf{Standard Confidence (Top-1 Probability).} This variant ranks neighbors solely by the probability of the most likely token. \item \textbf{Random Neighbor Selection.} This baseline selects tokens stochastically from the neighborhood $\mathcal{C}_t$ in eq~(\ref{eq9}), ignoring predictive certainty entirely. \end{itemize}